Hendler/shielddrone/README.md

 - Parrot open source but may require more setup on docker or a linux cloude and I wanted local https://developer.parrot.com/docs/sphinx/index.html

-# TODO
+# features

-## primary
 defending drones have higher max speed but start at y=0. defending drones have complete situational awareness defending drones arranged near projected objects, center

- change position of drones
- render change in frontend via websocket
+## TODO

-- add direction arrow to drone frontend, based on history and goal
+- direction arrow

-- add maximum speed and turn rate to drone backend
+- heat trail based on previous positions, bezier curve between them
-- add collision detection
+- collision detection turn attacker to yellow, change size and stop, is_disabled state
-- add drone color changes to yellow when disabled
-- add drone type inside drone
-- render previous positions of drone as lighter trails

 - implement instantiation of drone positions based on strategy for each
-- impelment naive strategy for attacking drone
+- implement naive strategy for attacking drone

--

 - implement AI strategy for defending drone